essejhsif/ioc-enrichment/README.md

     [...]
 }
 ```
-If no enrichment is available the output enrichment will be 'No enrichment available.'
+If no enrichment is available the output enrichment will be `No enrichment available.`